qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 ..  comment out the following line:
 ..  \updatedisclaimer

-The GRASS plugin provides access to GRASS GIS [GRASSweb]_ databases and functionalities.
+The GRASS plugin provides access to GRASS GIS (see GRASS-PROJECT :ref:`literature_and_web`) databases and functionalities.
 This includes visualization of GRASS raster and vector layers, digitizing vector layers, editing vector attributes, creating new vector layers and analysing GRASS 2D and 3D data with more than 300 GRASS modules.

 In this Section we'll introduce the plugin functionalities and give some examples on managing and working with GRASS data.
 Following main features are provided with the toolbar menu, when you start the GRASS plugin, as described in section :ref:`sec_starting_grass` :